salilab/allosmod-lib/doc/usage.rst

     if BREAK=True, this number is used to scale the contacts with residues that cause chemical frustration.

+CHEMFR = cdensity/charge
+    if BREAK=True, this selects the type of chemical frustration to use.
+    If set to 'cdensity' (the default) then a distribution of charged contacts per residue is calculated; all residues with a z-score above ``ZCUTOFF`` (see below) are predicted to cause chemical frustration.
+If set to 'charge' then all residues with a certain number of charged contacts are used.

 ZCUTOFF = X
-    if BREAK=True, this number is used to select which residues cause chemical frustration.
-ZCUTOFF is the z-score cut off of the distribution involving the number of charged contacts per residue; residues with a z-score above this threshold are predicted to cause chemical frustration.
+    if BREAK=True and CHEMFR=cdensity, this number is used to select which residues cause chemical frustration.
+ZCUTOFF is the z-score cutoff of the distribution involving the number of charged contacts per residue; residues with a z-score above this threshold are predicted to cause chemical frustration.

-LOCRIGID = True/False
+LOCALRIGID = True/False
     if set to True, secondary structure, corresponding to the input PDB files, will have increased stability in the simulation.
-Increased stability is maintained by increasing the energy by a factor of 10 for all C alpha-C alpha contacts between 2 and 5 residues apart.
+Increased stability is maintained by increasing the energy by a factor of 10 for all Cα-Cα contacts between 2 and 5 residues apart.

 COARSE = True/False
-    is an option to coarse grain the energy landscape by restricting the nonbonded distance energy to include C alpha and C beta atoms only.
+    is an option to coarse grain the energy landscape by restricting the nonbonded distance energy to include Cα and Cβ atoms only.
     This allows very large proteins to be simulated without overwhelming the computer's memory.
 This option is automatically set to True for proteins over 1500 residues.